Angela Morant: Career

 Her film roles include the lead in the 1979 film Victims.

 Personal life

 Morant attended Chipping Campden Grammar School.
-Her brother was actor Richard Morant.
-She was a niece of actors Bill and Linden Travers, and a cousin of actress Penelope Wilton and Susan Travers.
+Her brother is actor Richard Morant.
+She is a niece of actors Bill and Linden Travers, and a cousin of actress Penelope Wilton and Susan Travers.

 She was the first wife of actor Ben Kingsley, with whom she had two children: Thomas and Jasmin Bhanji.